 Ethernet is the most used technology in LANs in network world.
 There are various technologies can be used on LANs like Ethernet, Token Ring, FDDI.
 But the most popular and widely used one is Ethernet.
 In your career, you will work on Enternet more than other LAN standards.
+You will see Ethernet Frame and other Ethernet basics.

-Ethernet is a technology that is based on broadcast radio that is going through various cables.
+Ethernet is a technology that is based on broadcast adio that is going through various cables.
 It is a cable technology.
 In Ethernet technology, all the nodes are connected with cables over various network devices.

 Basically Ethernet has standards for Layer 1 and Layer 2 of OSI Referance Model.
 Here, from cabling to the physical addressing, there are different concepts.